-I recently read an article by John Bogle, the founder of Vanguard.
+I recently read an article by John Bogle.
 The article, The Arithmetic of “All-In” Investment Expenses, is a very detailed piece about investing costs over and above what’s reflected in the expense ratio of a fund or ETF.

 There are four “hidden” mutual fund fees that aren’t captured in the expense ratio.
 That may come as a surprise to many of you, but it’s true.
 So let’s talk about these four hidden fees, and their impact on returns: